bappasahabapi/Level-1-ProblemSet-div-3-/02-Basic Data Structure-C++/week-4/Readme.md

 `Sample Output:` Singly linked list containing the elements [0, 1, 2, 3, 4, 5]

+`Solved:see code of`

+              02-insert-in-head-linked-list.cpp
+              03-traverse-linked-list.cpp

 **2.Write a function to remove the first element of a singly linked list.**

 `Sample Input:` [1, 2, 3, 4, 5]

 `Sample Output:` Singly linked list containing the elements [2, 3, 4, 5]

+`Solved:see code of`

+              09-delete-at-head.cpp

 **3. Write a function to remove the last element of a singly linked list.**
 `Sample Input:` [1, 2, 3, 4, 5]

 `Sample Output:` Singly linked list containing the elements [1, 2, 3, 4]

+`Solved:see code of`

+             10-delete-at-any-node.cpp

 **4.Write a function to find the i-th index of a singly linked list.**